 Have a Live Conversation

 Don't have a friend do it or send him a text.
 At the least, tell him you need to talk and try to do it so that you can both be part of a live, active conversation.
 A phone call is the easiest way if you are too nervous to do it in person, but resist the temptation to start a texting breakup conversation.
-There are a couple of reasons texting is not a good way to do it gently.
+There are a couple of reasons sending break up texts to your boyfriend is not a good way to do it gently.
 First of all, you have a written correspondence stored in your phone, which means it could be a reminder, or someone could steal his phone and read everything.
 Also, text messages can be confusing.
 You might think you've officially broken up, while he is still questioning.

 Do it in Private